 The developers are also looking at adding additional premium features themed around creating a version of Dwarf Fortress for a more mainstream audience, although it pretty much plays the same and will be updated inline with the the free/classic version.

-Related: The best strategy games on PC
+While you’re here: Check out the best strategy games on PC